Nigel Inkster

-Nigel Norman Inkster CMG (born April 1956) is the former director of operations and intelligence for the British Secret Intelligence Service (SIS, also known as MI6), and was till June 2017 the Director of Transnational Threats and Political Risk at the International Institute for Strategic Studies (IISS).
-He remains as a Senior Adviser for Cyber Security and China, Nigel assists with IISS research that assesses the geopolitical and technological challenges posed by China.
+Nigel Norman Inkster CMG (born April 1956) is the former director of operations and intelligence for the British Secret Intelligence Service (SIS, also known as MI6), and was until June 2017 the Director of Transnational Threats and Political Risk at the International Institute for Strategic Studies (IISS).
+Inkster remains a Senior Adviser for Cyber Security and China.
+He assists with IISS research that assesses the geopolitical and technological challenges posed by China.